 How Much Does an Online BSW Cost?

-The cost of an online Bachelor of Social Work (BSW) program can vary greatly depending on a range of factors.
+Just as with traditional Bachelor of Social Work degree programs, the cost of an online Bachelor of Social Work (BSW) program can vary greatly depending on a range of factors.
 These include the type of institution (public vs private), resident status (in-state vs out-of-state), and the specific characteristics of the program itself.

 Public vs Private Institutions